StockSharp/doc/en/topics/api/strategies/parameters.md

 }
 ```

-In this example, we created a strategy based on the crossing of two moving averages with three configurable parameters:
+In this example, we created a strategy based on crossing two moving averages with three configurable parameters:
 - `Series` - data type and timeframe
 - `LongSmaLength` - period of the long moving average
 - `ShortSmaLength` - period of the short moving average

-For the two numerical parameters, we set up optimization capabilities with specified ranges.
+For the two numeric parameters, we configured optimization capabilities with specified ranges.

-## See also
+## See Also

 [Saving and Loading Settings](settings_saving_and_loading.md)